mabsattar/book/src/reference/cli/forge.md

   script             Run a smart contract as a script, building transactions
                      that can be sent onchain
-  selectors          Function selector utilities [aliases: se] snapshot           Create a snapshot of each test's gas usage [aliases: s] soldeer            Soldeer dependency manager test               Run the project's tests [aliases: t] tree               Display a tree visualization of the project's dependency
+  selectors          Function selector utilities [aliases: se] snapshot           Create a gas snapshot of each test's gas usage [aliases: s] soldeer            Soldeer dependency manager test               Run the project's tests [aliases: t] tree               Display a tree visualization of the project's dependency